A new special function related to a discrete Gauss-Poisson distribution and some physics of the cell model with Curie-Weiss interactions: Physical context

-In the limit $N\to\infty$, we have $\lim_{N\to\infty}\Xi_N=\exp[E(...;\bar{y})]$, where $E(\bar y)$ is the maximum value of $E(y)$ at the maximum point $\bar y$, which is defined as a solution to the extremum condition $E'(y)=0$, provided that $E''(\bar y)<0$.
-The limit $N\to\infty$ employed in \eqref{Y} for evaluation of this integral via the Laplace method is directly related to the thermodynamic limit, which is performed at fixed cell volume $v$.
+where $E(\bar y)$ is the maximum value of $E(y)$ at the maximum point $\bar y$, which is defined as a solution to the extremum condition $E'(y)=0$, provided that $E''(\bar y)<0$.
+The limit $N\to\infty$ employed in \eqref{Y} for evaluation of this integral via the Laplace method is directly related to the thermodynamic limit, which is performed at a fixed cell volume $v$.
 This drives the system's volume $V$ to infinity, while $v$ can be fixed at $v=1$ in subsequent calculations.

-At this point it is important to stress the similarities and differences in variables and parameters employed in \cite{KKD20} and throughout the present paper.
+At this point, it is important to stress the similarities and differences in variables and parameters employed in \cite{KKD20} and throughout the current paper.

 The two independent fundamental thermodynamic variables in the problem are the inverse temperature $\beta\ge0$ and the physical chemical potential $\mu_{\rm phys}\in\mathbb R$.
-As before, the dimensionless, normalized inverse temperature is defined as $\underline{p=\beta J_1}\ge0$.
-Its counterpart, that involves the interaction parameter $J_2$ in place of $J_1$, is $\underline{r=\beta J_2}\ge0$.
-These variables are proportional one to another, and their ratio \be \frac r p=J_2/J_1\equiv a>1 \mm{in notation of \cite{KKD20},\quad and} \frac r p=J_2/J_1\equiv f>1 \mm{in notation of \cite{KD22}.} \ee Basically, \emph{any one} of the quantities $p$ and $r$ can be chosen to represent the normalized inverse temperature.
-In \cite{KKD20}, the role of such a variable has been assigned to $p$, and, consequently, the remaining temperature-like quantity $r$ had to be represented as $r=p\,\frac r p=p\,a$.
-The inequalities $a=f>0$ are a direct consequence of the thermodynamic stability condition \eqref{RUE}.
+As before, the dimensionless normalized inverse temperature is defined as $\underline{p=\beta J_1}\ge0$.
+Its counterpart involving the interaction parameter $J_2$ is $\underline{r=\beta J_2}\ge0$.
+These variables are proportional to one another, and their ratio is \be \frac r p=J_2/J_1\equiv a>1 \mm{in notation of \cite{KKD20},\quad and} \frac r p=J_2/J_1\equiv f>1 \mm{in notation of \cite{KD22}.} \ee Basically, \emph{any one} of the quantities $p$ and $r$ can be chosen to represent the normalized inverse temperature.
+In \cite{KKD20}, the role of such a variable has been assigned to $p$.
+Consequently, the remaining temperature-like quantity $r$ had to be represented as $r=p\,\frac r p=p\,a$.
+The inequality $a=f>1$ is a direct consequence of the thermodynamic stability condition \eqref{RUE}.